Hudson Housing Authority

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Hudson Housing Authority, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Hudson Housing Authority manages approximately 164 assisted housing units (72 Section 8, 92 Public Housing), and wait times depend on turnover and demand in Hudson.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Programs Offered at Hudson Housing Authority
+Programs at Hudson Housing Authority

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) open

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Hudson Housing Authority provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Hudson.
+This program serves approximately 72 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

-Public Housing Public Housing
+Public Housing Public Housing open

-Public Housing units are owned and operated directly by the housing authority.
+Public Housing units at Hudson Housing Authority are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
-Units range from apartments to townhomes and are maintained by the PHA.
+Hudson Housing Authority manages approximately 92 Public Housing units in Hudson.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.

-AHVP
+AHVP closed

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Hudson Housing Authority directly for specific program details and eligibility requirements.
+The AHVP program at Hudson Housing Authority provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Hudson.
+Contact the housing authority directly for specific program details and eligibility requirements.

-Alternative Housing Voucher Program
+Alternative Housing Voucher Program closed

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Hudson Housing Authority directly for specific program details and eligibility requirements.
+The Alternative Housing Voucher Program program at Hudson Housing Authority provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Hudson.
+Contact the housing authority directly for specific program details and eligibility requirements.

-MRVP
+MRVP closed

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Hudson Housing Authority directly for specific program details and eligibility requirements.
+The MRVP program at Hudson Housing Authority provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Hudson.
+Contact the housing authority directly for specific program details and eligibility requirements.

 Frequently Asked Questions